 There are several types of plastic plumbing pipe used in residential plumbing, but PVC has become the industry standard for drain pipes and vent lines.
 It is popular because it is easy to cut and fit, and because it is much less expensive than the alternatives.
 In older homes, main drain and vent pipes were often made of cast iron—an expensive and exceedingly difficult material to work with.
 For this reason, upgrades to old plumbing drain systems are almost always made of PVC pipe.

 PVC stands for polyvinyl chloride, a synthetic plastic that has excellent stability and stress tolerance.
-In addition, to drain pipes, it is also approved for cold-water supply pipes and thus is often found in outdoor irrigation systems.
-It does not tolerate high temperatures, though, and for this reason, isn't used for indoor water supply systems.Continue to 2 of 10 below.
+Also, to drain pipes, it is also approved for cold-water supply pipes and thus is often found in outdoor irrigation systems.
+It does not tolerate high temperatures, though, and for this reason, it isn't used for indoor water supply systems.Continue to 2 of 10 below.

 02 of 10